YunoHost/doc/backup.md

 There is some helpers to do shadow copy if you have big quantity of data to backup (owncloud, video apps, etc...).

-**Note:** During a backup operation, the restore script associated is saved.
+**Note:** during a backup operation, the restore script associated is saved.
 So in a restore operation, yunohost use the saved restore script and not the most recent script.

 If you want modify a general conf file, you should use hooks to trigger a modification of the conf file after each call of `yunohost regenconf`.
 You can also use the regeneration configuration system to do index your conf file, and allow your user to be warn if an upgrade of your app has change a config file.

 ## Annex
 ```bash